White elephant: Historical background

+Modern usage

 In modern usage, the term now often refers in addition to an extremely expensive building project that fails to deliver on its function or becomes very costly to maintain.
 Examples include prestigious but uneconomic infrastructure projects such as airports, dams, bridges, shopping malls and football stadiums.

+Rail transport projects are also sometimes deemed white elephants.
+In Japan, it was feared that the Yurikamome at Odaiba would end up as a multibillion-yen white elephant.
+In Singapore, paper cutouts of white elephants were placed next to the completed but unopened Buangkok MRT station on the North East Line in 2005 to protest its non-opening.
+(The station eventually opened the following year.)

-The American Oakland Athletics baseball team has used a white elephant as a symbol and usually its main or alternate logo since 1902, originally in sarcastic defiance of John McGraw's 1902 characterization of the new team as a "white elephant".
-The Dubai Central airport has also been named a white elephant.
-In Singapore, paper cutouts of white elephants were placed next to the completed but unopened Buangkok MRT station in 2005, leading to a police investigation.
+The American Oakland Athletics baseball team has used a white elephant as a symbol and usually its main or alternative logo since 1902, originally in sarcastic defiance of John McGraw's 1902 characterization of the new team as a "white elephant".
+The Al Maktoum International Airport on the outskirts of Dubai has also been named a white elephant.
+The Roman-styled Boothtown Aqueduct in Sydney, which was opened in 1888, has been referred to as a "white elephant" for its failure to operate as a long-serving aqueduct.

-The term has also been applied to outdated or underperforming military projects like the U.S. Navy's Alaska-class cruiser.
-In Austria, the term "white elephant" means workers who have little or no use, but are not terminable.
+The term has also been applied to outdated or under-performing military projects like the U.S. Navy's Alaska-class cruiser.
+In Austria, the term "white elephant" means workers who have little or no use, but cannot be dismissed.

+A former Polish astronomical observatory built in the Carpathian Mountains (now part of Ukraine) in 1938 is nicknamed White Elephant due to its appearance.